rmax/scrapy-inline-requests/README.rst

 Scrapy Inline Requests
 ======================

-This module provides a decorator to allow to write Scrapy_'s spider callbacks which performs multiple requests without the need to write multiple callbacks for each request.
+This module provides a decorator that allows to write coroutine-like spider callbacks.

-The code is *experimental*, might not work in all cases and even might be hard to debug.
+The code is **experimental**, might not work in all cases and even might be hard to debug.

 Example: